Temporary replacement vehicles

 Things to consider

-- Fuel deposit: Any car provided by the RAC, RSA Motability (RSAM) or Motability Operations Ltd will have a full tank of fuel.
-You will need to pay a fuel deposit to the hire company (this is usually £50 if you pay the deposit in cash, or £1 if you pay the deposit by card, but can vary between companies).
-As long as you return the car in good condition, and with a full tank of fuel, this deposit will be refunded to you once the car has been received at the branch, and will be refunded either by card if you paid using this method or cheque if you paid by cash.
+- Fuel deposit: Any car provided by the RAC, RSA Motability (RSAM) or Motability Operations Ltd will have a full tank of fuel upon delivery.
+You will need to pay a fuel deposit to the hire company, which is usually £1 and payable by card, but can vary between companies.
+As long as you return the car in good condition, and with a full tank of fuel, this deposit will be refunded on to the card that you used to pay once the car has been received at the branch

 - Fuel charges: If the car is collected from you, the cost of the fuel used to get back to the depot will be taken off your deposit.
 Hire car companies charge top rates for fuel plus an administrative charge.
 If the tank is empty the fuel deposit may not cover the full cost and you will be invoiced for any outstanding amount.